This Is Me!

 • Not on TikTok (yet!)

 My Approach To Wedding Photography

 I really believe that every couple, and therefore every wedding I photograph is unique.
 Of course tradition plays a big part in the day, but the cookie cutter approach to wedding photography just isn’t for me!
 My philosophy, and that of documentary photography generally, is that it’s the interactions between you both and your guests and your choices about the day that will define your wedding and make it different to any other.
-I get such a great feeling knowing that I’m creating some of the most treasured pictures a couple will ever own.
+I get such a great feeling knowing that I’m creating some of the most treasured album of pictures a couple will ever own.
 Pictures that can’t be staged or recreated but which capture the essence of your relationship and natural beauty.
 I love the honesty and subtleties of using natural light.
 My photography is all about capturing the real moments and emotions of your day, be it the nervous anticipation before the ceremony, the subtle little glances to one another as you read your vows, or the release of energy on the dance floor when you realise what an amazing day you’ve just had!

 • A pre-wedding chat and venue visit.

 • Ongoing advice and tips if needed.

 • Photos by yours truly!

 • Online gallery to download and share.

 Optional extras include: A relaxed pre-wedding engagement shoot or mini e-shoot, 2nd photographer, and a range of albums and prints.
 Also available for destination weddings.

 My photographic journey began when, aged sixteen, I found my grandfather’s old camera lying in a desk drawer (that’s him and the camera above).
 I’d always been artistic and was captivated by the camera immediately.
 A few years, and many rolls of film later, off to art college I went to do a degree in photography.
 On graduating I began to have some success and build my career, highlights from that time included exhibiting at Somerset House and photographing Boris!